By Emily Johnston

 Left: The Tomb of the Baker.
 Source: Hackworth Petersen, L. (2003) The Baker, His Tomb, His Wife and Her Breadbasket: The Monument of Eurysaces in Rome in The Art Bulletin, vol 85, no 2. pages 230 - 257.

-Emily Johnston is a UK commercial archaeologist - and founder of this website!
+Emily Johnston is a PhD candidate in Archaeology - and founder of this website!
 Her Undergraduate degree thesis researched Roman burials, and used Ostia Antica as a case study.

 She can be found on her personal twitter at @emilyrjohnston and instagram @emilyrebeccajohnston or on any of the archaeo-logic social medias & email!